isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Plain `typename` (or `auto`) is the least constraining concept.
-It should be used only rarely when nothing more than "it's a type" can be assumed.
+It should be used only rarely when nothing more than “it’s a type” can be assumed.
 This is typically only needed when (as part of template metaprogramming code) we manipulate pure expression trees, postponing type checking.

 **References**: TC++PL4, Palo Alto TR, Sutton